localjo/quotable-wp/readme.md

-A WordPress plugin for sharing great quotes.
-A work in progress.
+A WordPress plugin that helps people share your content via powerful quotes.
+Provides an interface for sharing selected text directly to twitter along with a link to the original content, and credit to the author.
+Also provides an interface on blockquote elements for sharing those quotes directly.

 ## Get it yourself